quasarframework/quasar-framework.org/source/components/color-palette.md

 <input type="hidden" data-fullpage-demo="style-and-identity/color-palette">

-This page comes really handy after reading [Quasar Theming](/guide/quasar-theming.html).
+This page comes in really handy after reading [Quasar Theming](/guide/quasar-theming.html).
 You might also want to check [Color Utils](/components/color-utils.html).

 ## Brand Colors
 There can be three main colors used throughout your App, called `primary`, `secondary` and `tertiary`.

 Most of the colors that Quasar Components use are strongly linked with these three colors that you can change.
-Choosing these colors is the first step one should take when differentiating the design of its own App.
-You'll notice immediately on changing their default values that Quasar Components follow these colors as a guideline.
+Choosing these colors is the first step one should take when differentiating the design of an App.
+You'll notice immediately upon changing their default values that Quasar Components follow these colors as a guideline.

 ## Color List